-You can upgrade your SD-WAN Orchestrator for On-premises software to the latest version.
+In a customer managed setup, customer administrators can upgrade Citrix SD-WAN Orchestrator for On-premises software to the latest version.

-Download the appropriate SD-WAN Orchestrator for On-premises software package to your local computer.
+Download the appropriate Citrix SD-WAN Orchestrator for On-premises software package to your local computer.
 You can download this package from Downloads page.

-Perform the following steps to upload and install a new version of the SD-WAN Orchestrator for Onpremises software:
+Perform the following steps to upload and install a new version of the Citrix SD-WAN Orchestrator for On-premises software:

-- 1. In the SD-WAN Orchestrator for On-premises UI, navigate to Infrastructure > Orchestrator Administration > Software Images > Orchestrator. - 2.
+- 1. In the Citrix SD-WAN Orchestrator for On-premises UI, navigate to Infrastructure > Orchestrator Administration > Software Images > Orchestrator. - 2.
 Click inside the box and select the ctx-onprem-1 (latest date).tar.gz binary file that you have downloaded and saved on your local system.

-Orchestrator Appliance

-Current Software Version : R1_18_11_71_888886

-Click here to select the file or drag and drop the selected file.
-Allowed file type is .gz

-Upload

-Uploaded File Name : none

-A While upload is in progress, please do not navigate away from this page.
+Orchestrator Appliance Current Software V ersion : R10_3_0_187_888886 Click here to select Allowed file type in Upload t the file or drag and drop the selected file. s .gz Uploaded File Name >: none A While upload is in progress, please do not navigate away from this page.
 Doing so will cancel the software upload.

-Install
+Install Delete

-- 3. Click Upload to upload the selected software package to the current SD-WAN Orchestrator for On-premises virtual machine. - 4.
+- 3. Click Upload to upload the selected software package to the current Citrix SD-WAN Orchestrator for On-premises virtual machine. - 4.
 After the upload completes, click Install. - 5.
 When prompted to confirm, click Install.